kanidm/kanidm/book/src/posix_accounts.md

 Other systems like FreeIPA use a plugin that generates a UPG as a separate group entry on creation of the account.
 This means there are two entries for an account, and they must be kept in lock-step.
+This poses a risk of desynchronisation that can and will happen on these systems leading to possible issues.

 Kanidm does neither of these.
 As the GID number of the user must be unique, and a user implies the UPG must exist, we can generate UPG's on-demand from the account.
-This has a single side effect - that you are unable to add any members to a UPG - given the nature of a user private group, this is the point.
+This has an important side effect - that you are unable to add any members to a UPG - given the nature of a user private group, this is the point.

 ### GID Number Generation